 - This is often used by Bugs Bunny.
 A good example is "Hold The Lion Please", where he does a hilariously over-the-top display of fear after meeting a rather goofy lion.
-Also seen, albeit briefly, in "Operation Rabbit", when Wile E. Coyote makes his intention to eat him quite clear and Bugs dons a faux-terror expression before going back to being unimpressed.
+Also seen, albeit briefly, in "Operation: Rabbit", when Wile E. Coyote makes his intention to eat him quite clearly and Bugs dons a faux-terror expression before going back to being unimpressed.

 - In Gravity Falls, after Bill Cipher managed to enter our world and initiate Weirdmageddon, Time Baby arrives to confront him about it and delivers him an ultimatum.
 Bill sarcastically pretends to be worried about it, before using his newfound power to obliterate Time Baby in one hit.